Aylmer Hunter-Weston: 1917

 In an October 1916 by-election, he was elected to the House of Commons as the Unionist member for North Ayrshire, defeating a pro-peace clergyman, Reverend Chelmers, by 7,419 votes to 1,300.
 Hunter-Weston, who was the first Member of Parliament to simultaneously command an army corps on the field, continued to command VIII Corps but was not involved in another offensive.
-He had Plumer's permission to attend the Irish Home Rule debate in March 1917.
+He had the permission of General Sir Herbert Plumer, commander of the Second Army, to attend the Irish Home Rule debate in March 1917.

 At the Battle of Messines (in which VIII Corps did not directly participate), he suggested that he launch a feint attack on his front five minutes before the main attack.
 This was vetoed by Plumer.
-Hunter-Weston’s VIII Corps was moved again, this time out of the Ypres salient, as he had not been selected to command in the upcoming Third Ypres offensive.
-He handed over his sector to Maxse, Cavan, Watts and Jacob in May 1917 (three corps—Jacob took over only a small part of VIII Corps sector—replacing one, due to the greater density of troops needed for a major offensive).
+Hunter-Weston's VIII Corps was moved again, this time out of the Ypres salient, as he had not been selected to command in the upcoming Third Ypres offensive.
+He handed over his sector to Maxse, GOC XVIII Corps, Cavan, GOC XIV Corps, Watts, GOC XIX Corps, and Jacob, GOC II Corps, in May 1917 (three corps—Jacob took over only a small part of VIII Corps sector—replacing one, due to the greater density of troops needed for a major offensive).
 VIII Corps returned to the Ypres Salient after the main offensive ended and took part in a local operation on the night of 2/3 December.
 Hunter-Weston was deeply concerned at the problem of defending the ground which had been gained and wrote claiming that he would resign for the good of the Empire if Haig attempted to renew the offensive (7 December 1917).